openshine/escova/README.md

 ElasticSearch Correctness and perfOrmance Validator
 ===================================================

-Yes, I had to cheat for this acronym to work.
+This software is in the alpha at this point.

 ESCOVA is a ElasticSearch query compiler and verifier.
 It comprises two parts: a static analyzer and a performance validator.

-**WARNING: This is still an idea and has not yet been correctly implemented**

 ESCOVA Query Language
 ---------------------

-Our query language is essentialy ElasticSearch's, with some additions to make working with ESQB pleasant, so support for variables is included in the form of the non-standard construction `{"$var":
+Our query language is essentialy ElasticSearch's, with some additions to make working with [ESQB][esqb] pleasant, so support for variables is included in the form of the non-standard construction `{"$var":
 {"name": "x", "type": "int" /* , ... */ }}`